ys-zhang/obsidian-vault-research/Math/Category Theory/category.md

 - Coproduct is product in the opposite category.
 - Coproduct is $Set$ is disjoint union (taged union) of two sets.
 ```

+## Product of category

+let $\mathscr C$ and $\mathscr D$  be two small category. the product category, with the object set be cartesian product of  the 2 object sets, and morphism set be the cartesian product of the 2 morphism sets.

 ## ADT (algebraic data type)

 1. **Product** and **Coproduct** is _commutative_ and _associative_ (up to isomorphism).